Now that you have adopted an older child, including sibling groups

 Your responsibility as a parent is to be fully educated and prepared.
 It will serve you both well if you read as many books possible on international adoption, parenting older, abused, and neglected children.
 Books written by others that have been where you are today and what you may encounter in the future will be very helpful in raising your child.

 Many parents take the attitude that “love” alone will heal it all.
 If that were the case, many of the birth parents of these children would not have made an adoption plan.
 Remember it is education on your part, early on, that is going to make your lives easier and more memorable.
 This will bring you both closer together in the bonding process.
 So, don’t delay, start reading.
 Becoming a book bug, will serve your family well.
-There are many sites dedicated to adopting older children that can be helpful.
+There are many sites dedicated to sibling adoption and adopting older children that can be helpful.

 In many cases, children will internalize their feelings.
 Some children are fearful of saying or doing anything wrong, as was the case of a 9 year old I worked with, sadly she was whipped by her step dad throughout her short life.
 Having as much information as possible from your adoption worker, social worker, foster parents and directly from the birth family will help.
 Understanding that many birth parents might not want to share any abuse with you out of embarrassment or to save face.
 Don’t push the issue but develop a relationship with them if possible allowing facts to naturally unfold over time.
 That is how many adoptive parents gather information along the way.